ningpengtao-coder/gitlab-foss/doc/user/project/code_owners.md

 You can choose and add the `CODEOWNERS` file in three places:

-- to the root directory of the repository
+- inside the root directory of the repository
 - inside the `.gitlab/` directory
 - inside the `docs/` directory